-- Surgical allegations account for almost three-fourths of Cardiac Surgery case volume and total dollars paid\.
-Performance-related allegations account for one-third of those, while over half of all cases involve the management of surgical patients, including pre-, intra-, and post-operatively.
+- Surgical allegations account for over half of Vascular Surgery case volume and total dollars paid\.
+Performance-related allegations account for half of those, while a third of all cases involve the management of surgical patients, including pre-, intra-, and post-operatively.
 Those are often related to the surgeon's response to developing complications.
-While complications of procedures may have been the result of procedural error, the failure to timely recognize and/or monitor/manage the issue prevents the opportunity for early mitigation of the risk of serious adverse outcome. - Medical allegations account for 12% of case volume, and diagnosis-related allegations for another 9%. - Contributing factors, which are multi-layered issues or failures in the process of care that appear to have contributed to the patient's outcome, and/or to the initiation of the case, provide valuable insight into risk mitigation opportunities.
-Clinical judgment factors, including the selection of the most appropriate procedure for the patient's condition and those related to diagnostic decision-making, plus suboptimal team communication and poor procedural technique, are key drivers of clinical Cardiac Surgery case severity.
+While complications of procedures may have been the result of procedural error, the failure to timely recognize and/or monitor/manage the issue prevents the opportunity for early mitigation of the risk of serious adverse outcome. - Medical allegations account for one-fourth of case volume, and diagnosis-related allegations for another 15%. - Contributing factors, which are multi-layered issues or failures in the process of care that appear to have contributed to the patient's outcome, and/or to the initiation of the case, provide valuable insight into risk mitigation opportunities.
+Clinical judgment factors, including the selection of the most appropriate procedure for the patient's condition and those related to diagnostic decision-making and patient monitoring, plus management of known complications and poor procedural technique, are key drivers of clinical Vascular Surgery case severity.